Joakim Persson (footballer, born 1975): Hansa Rostock

+Later career and retirement

 Following Hansa Rostock's relegation, Persson left the club to join Stabæk in Norway's Tippeligaen.
 Although he had been offered a longer contract, Persson decided to return to Sweden after 18 months in Norway.
-Persson signed with Landskrona prior to the 2007 Superettan season.
+Persson signed with Landskrona prior to the 2007 Superettan season. before retiring in 2010.

 International career

 Persson made 25 appearances for the Sweden U21s, scoring eight goals.
 He also made five appearances for Sweden at junior level, scoring one goal.

-Persson also made three appearances for the Sweden national football team, all of which came in the 1997 King's Cup.
+Persson also made three appearances for the Sweden men's national football team, all of which came in the 1997 King's Cup.
 He played in games against Romania and Japan before playing in the final against the hosts Thailand.
 Persson scored a goal in the final, helping the Swedes to a 3–1 win.

+Managerial career

+After having managed Ängelholms FF and Kristianstad FC, Persson became manager of Varbergs BoIS in 2018.

+In June 2023 Persson left Varberg to becamoe new manager of the Danish club AC Horsens.
+On 13 March 2024 Horsens confirmed that Persson had been fired.
+The sacking came in the wake of a prolonged period of strong dissatisfaction from the club's fans over the team's performance over a long period of time.

 Personal life

 Persson is the father of three children.